-The purpose of this benchmark is for students to make connections between packing a right rectangular prism with unit cubes to determine its volume and developing a multiplication formula to calculate it more efficiently.
-Students have the same experience with area in the Grade 3 Accelerated course (MA.3.GR.2.2).
-For volume, side lengths are limited to whole numbers in grade 5, and problems extend to fractional and decimal side lengths in grade 6 (MA.6.GR.2.3).
+The purpose of this benchmark is for students to make connections between packing a right rectangular prism with unit cubes to determine its volume and developing and applying a multiplication formula to calculate it more efficiently.
+Students have developed experience with area since grade 3 (MA.3.GR.2.2).
+For volume, side lengths are limited to whole numbers in grade 5, and problems extend to fraction and decimal side lengths in grade 6 (MA.6.GR.2.3).

-- Instruction makes the connection between the exploration expected of MA.5.GR.3.1 and what is happening mathematically when calculating volume (MTR.2.1). - Students should able explore how volume is calculated, recognize the patterns and develop a multiplication formula.
-This will help them make sense of the two most common volume formulas for a rectangular prism, $V = B \times h$ (where B represents the area of the rectangular prism's base) and $V = l \times w \times h$ .
-If students conceptually understand what the formulas mean, they are more likely to use them effectively and efficiently (MTR.5.1). - When students use a multiplication formula, it is important for them to see that it is a matter of choice which dimensions of rectangular prisms are named length, width and height.
-This will help students understand that when calculating the volume of a rectangular prism, the three dimensions are multiplied together and the order of factors does not matter (Commutative property of multiplication).
-Determining which two factors to multiply first can create an easier problem (Associative property.)
+- Instruction should make connections between the exploration expected of MA.5.GR.3.1 and what is happening mathematically when calculating volume (MTR.2.1). - Instruction should begin by connecting the measurement of a right rectangular prism to the calculation of a rectangle's area.
+The bottom layer of the prism is packed with a number of rows with a number of cubes in each, like area of a rectangle is calculated with unit squares.
+From there, the third dimension (height) of the prism is calculated by the number of layers stacked atop one another. - Having students explore how volume is calculated helps students see the patterns and develop a multiplication formula that will help them make sense of the two most common volume formulas, $V = B \times h$ (where B represents the area of the rectangular prism's base) and $V = l \times w \times h$.
+If students understand conceptually what the formulas mean, they are more likely to use them effectively and efficiently (MTR.5.1). - When students use a multiplication formula, it is important for them to see that it is a matter of choice which dimensions of rectangular prisms are named length, width and height.
+This will help students understand that when calculating the volume of a rectangular prism, the three dimensions are multiplied together and that the order of factors does not matter (commutative property of multiplication).

-- Students may make computational errors when calculating volume.
+- Students may confuse the difference between b in the area formula $A = b \times h$ and B in the volume formula $V = B \times h$.
+When building understanding of the volume formula for right rectangular prisms, teachers and students should include a visual model to justify their calculations. - Students may make computational errors when calculating volume.
 Encourage them to estimate reasonable solutions before calculating and justify their solutions after.
-Instruction can also encourage students to find efficient ways to use the formula. - For example, when calculating the volume of a rectangular prism using the formula $V = 45 \times 12 \times 2$ , students may find calculating easier if they multiply $45 \times 2$ (90) first, instead of $45 \times 12$ .
-During class discussions, teachers should encourage students to share their strategies so they can build efficiency. - Students may confuse the difference between b in the area formula $A = b \times h$ and B in the volume formula $V = B \times h$ .
-Although not common in elementary grades, another area formula uses base (b) interchangeably with length (l).
-When building understanding of the volume formula for right rectangular prisms, teachers and students should include a visual model with the dimensions labeled.
+Instruction can also encourage students to find efficient ways to use the formula. - For example, when calculating the volume of a rectangular prism using the formula $V = 45 \times 12 \times 2$, students may find calculating easier if they multiply 45×2 (90) first, instead of 45×12 .
+During class discussions, teachers should encourage students to share their strategies so they can build efficiency.